 This beautiful waterway system has existed for many centuries and has a long and rich history.
 The Amsterdam canals will always stay mysterious, which raises many questions.
-That’s why we’re going to tell you the 12 best “Amsterdam canals facts” in this blog!
+That’s why I'm going to tell you the 13 best “Amsterdam canals facts” in this blog!

 The oldest canal in Amsterdam is the Oudezijds Voorburgwal, which was built in 1385, making it 636 years old.

-As time progressed, the city of Amsterdam grew and the canals came to lie within the center of the city.
-At that point, they no longer served as a defense, but as a channel for transportation of goods.
+As time progressed, the city of Amsterdam grew, and the canals came to lie within the center of the city.
+At that point, they no longer served as a defense but as a channel for the transportation of goods.

 At the start of the 16th century, the center of Amsterdam was expanded to accommodate a large number of people.
 It was then decided that three large new canals should be added.

-From the 20th century, canals have even been filled in due to lack of space in order to create space for cars and traffic, causing several canals to disappear.
+Since the 20th century, canals have even been filled in due to a lack of space in order to create space for cars and traffic, causing several canals to disappear.